abhimanyuZ/WiFiAutoLogin/README.md

 If wifi is connected, go to desktop(shortcut: windows/super key + D) , double click wifi.sh and wait for a firefox popup.

-You will be logged in to wifi in no time and with just a double click.
+You will be logged in to wifi in no time with just a double click.

 I hope that it will save your time and reduce the irritation :)